coolinmc6/react-hello-world/Readme.md

   what line 1 does ('super(props);') or line 3
   - Line 2 appears to be initializing my likesCount which I increment in the onLike() function and render in the render() function
+  - Line 3 -> I don't yet know what 'bind' does